Rashes in babies and children

 It can appear anywhere on the body and spread, but it cannot be passed on to other people.

-How you can treat or prevent heat rash yourself
+How you can treat heat rash yourself

-The main thing to do is keep your skin cool so you do not sweat and irritate the rash.
+If you have heat rash the main thing to do is keep your skin cool so you do not sweat and irritate the rash.

 To keep your skin cool

-- wear loose cotton clothing
+- Wear loose cotton clothing.

-- use lightweight bedding
+- Use lightweight bedding.

-- take cool baths or showers
+- Take cool baths or showers.

-- drink plenty of fluid to avoid dehydration
+- Drink plenty of fluid to avoid dehydration.

 To calm the itching or prickly feeling

-- apply something cold, such as a damp cloth or ice pack (wrapped in a tea towel) for up to 20 minutes
+- Apply something cold, such as a damp cloth or ice pack (wrapped in a tea towel), for up to 20 minutes.

-- tap or pat the rash instead of scratching it
+- Tap or pat the rash instead of scratching it.

-- do not use perfumed shower gels or creams
+- Do not use perfumed shower gels or creams.

 Scaly or cracked skin